-The St. Louis Cardinals will host the Colorado Rockies for game two of their three-game set this Saturday from Busch Stadium.
-Colorado blitzed Adam Wainwright and took game one by five, 9-4.
+The St. Louis Cardinals will host the Colorado Rockies for their series finale this Saturday from Busch Stadium.
+St. Louis responded and took game two by four, 6-2.

 Rockies Preview & Projected Starter

-Colorado moved to 43-66 after defeating St. Louis.
+Colorado moved to 43-67 after falling to St. Louis.
 The Rockies are really good in game one, and after winning their seventh opening contest in.m eight tries, they’ll attempt to double down here.
 The Colorado offense is scoring 4.5 runs per game, while batting .256, with a .317 on-base percentage.
 The pitching staff carries a 4.70 ERA, with a 1.43 WHIP.

 Rockies Player Trends & Props